DeepLabCut/DeepLabCut/docs/UseOverviewGuide.md

 ```

 (more details [here](functionDetails.md#c-data-selection)) *update: as of 2.0.5 (spring 2019) ``checkcropping=True`` is dropped; you now just have the option to directly draw a rectangle over the image to crop before extraction (i.e. there no need to manually change in config.yaml then check).

+**NEW** If you are going to use 3D functions in DeepLabCut, you can also leverage labeling across the cameras.
+See advanced features [here](HelperFunctions.md).

 ### Label Frames: